Updated: 11/29/2022 | Fine Dining Review of Arpège in Paris, France

 - No dress code!
 I am glad they don’t require people to dress up to just dine out.
 The majority of people in the restaurant wore business attire, but I did see a handful of casually dressed diners.

 - The plating was underwhelming.
 For a three-star Michelin-rated restaurant, I expected more creative plating.
 My dishes arrived simple yet colorful.
-Quality is obviously more important than aesthetics here.
+Quality is obviously more important than aesthetics.

 - Lunch takes forever.
 I entered the restaurant at exactly 12:45 PM and left at 4:35 PM.
 They do ask you if you’re on a time crunch at the beginning of your meal.
 I highly recommend saying yes so that you don’t get stuck there for 4 hours as I did.
 2.5 hours should have been sufficient with everything I ordered.
 That is my fault for wanting to experience the normal cadence of fine dining at L’Arpège.

 - Not open on Saturday or Sunday.
 This makes me think the restaurant caters to a rather affluent crowd within Paris and not those who can only fly away to Paris on the weekends.
-While dining here, I noticed a lot of business suits.
+While dining here, I noticed that business suits and heels were part of the dress code.

 I enjoyed my meal but was disappointed to walk away with a list of things I felt Arpège could improve upon.